 The bank needed access to comprehensive climate data and analytics in order to meet the TCFD recommendations.
-It recognized the importance of considering the impact of both physical and transition risks on its loan portfolio, and reached out to Trucost, part of S&P Global, to see how the firm could assist.
-Trucost assesses risks relating to climate change, natural resource constraints, and broader environmental, social, and governance factors.
+It recognized the importance of considering the impact of both transition and physical risks on its loan portfolio, and was looking for a solution that could help:

-Trucost met with the bank’s sustainability team and discussed two proprietary climate analytics tools that are used to explore the interplay between physical and transition risks under alternative climate change scenarios.
+Trucost met with the bank’s sustainability team and discussed two proprietary climate analytics tools that are used to explore the interplay between transition and physical risks under alternative climate change scenarios.

-- The Trucost Carbon Earnings at Risk analytics capture regulatory transition risks by evaluating financial exposure to more than 130 carbon pricing plans alongside future carbon pricing scenarios across corporate and portfolio earnings.
+- The Trucost Carbon Earnings at Risk analytics capture regulatory transition risks by evaluating financial exposure to more than 130 carbon pricing plans,1 alongside future carbon pricing scenarios across corporate and portfolio earnings.

-- The Trucost Climate Change Physical Risk analytics evaluate corporate and portfolio exposure to seven climate change hazards at the asset level, based on a database of over 500,000 corporate assets linked to ultimate parent entities (heatwaves, cold waves, droughts, hurricanes, wildfires, and river and coastal flooding).
+- The Trucost Climate Change Physical Risk analytics evaluate corporate and portfolio exposure to seven climate change hazards at the asset level, based on a database of over 500,000 corporate assets linked to ultimate parent entities (e.g., heatwaves, cold waves, droughts, hurricanes, wildfires, and river and coastal flooding).

 The bank deals with many loan clients and chose to focus the analysis on a subset of sectors most vulnerable to climate change, and provided Trucost with generic information on the location and business sector for each client.
 In turn, Trucost provided estimates of the earnings at risk, which the bank mapped to specific clients in its loan portfolio to produce the final results.

-This capability, which was launched by Trucost at the end of 2019, helped the bank quickly assess corporate asset level exposure to low, moderate and high future climate change scenarios based on data from the Coupled Model Intercomparison Project, a key input to the Intergovernmental Panel on Climate Change reports (IPCC).
-By geo-locating client assets and facilities on climate change hazard maps, vulnerable locations were identified.
-Assets were then aggregated to a company level and a score assigned, enabling the bank to evaluate the relative risk of different types of clients.
+This capability, which was launched by Trucost at the end of 2019, helped the bank quickly assess corporate asset-level exposure to low, moderate, and high future climate change scenarios based on data from the Coupled Model Intercomparison Project, a key input to the Intergovernmental Panel on Climate Change reports (IPCC).2 By geo-locating client assets and facilities on climate change hazard maps, vulnerable locations were identified.
+Assets were then aggregated to a company level and assigned a score, enabling the bank to evaluate the relative risk of different types of clients.

 The bank recognized that climate change is a growing concern and could impact its clients and the bank’s financial outlook.
-As such, they were open to using innovative approaches to integrate climate risk analysis in loan book decision making.
+As such, it was open to using innovative approaches to integrate climate risk analysis in loan book decision-making.
 The team felt the Trucost solutions provided a number of important benefits, including the ability to:

-- 3. Inform TCFD-aligned reporting, risk management, and resilience.
+- Inform TCFD-aligned reporting, risk management, and corporate resilience.